open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 9th level*

-You can cast *levitate* on yourself at will, without expending a spell slot or material components.
+You can cast :ref:`srd:levitate` on yourself at will, without expending a spell slot or material components.

 Beast Speech
 ^^^^^^^^^^^^

-You can cast *speak with animals* at will, without expending a spell slot.
+You can cast :ref:`srd:speak-with-animals` at will, without expending a spell slot.

 Beguiling Influence